 Think Fast: Fulfillment Center Planning Amid E-Commerce Chaos

 E-commerce was already eating away at brick and mortar retail sales over the last decade.
-Since the onset of COVID-19, online consumer habits have accelerated this shift and forced retailers to adapt, including rethinking their fulfillment center planning.
+Since the onset of COVID-19, online consumer habits have accelerated this shift and forced retailers to adapt, including rethinking their fulfillment center and supply chain planning.
 A large portion of this growth is from customers who were first-time e-commerce shoppers engaging with new brands.
-However, companies hope that a lot of these customers will become loyal consumers who return regularly based superior user experience.
+However, companies hope that a lot of these customers will become loyal consumers who return regularly based on superior user experience.
 Further fueling the constant trend in higher e-commerce volumes and supply chain optimization is an expectation for increased convenience, optimized user journeys, and rapid fulfillment.

 New Challenges in Fulfillment Center Planning

-It is no surprise that the initial demand shock from COVID-19 stressed the fulfillment center planning processes for many retailers — evident by increased shipping times (as demonstrated in the graph above).
+It is no surprise that the initial demand shock from COVID-19 stressed the fulfillment center and demand planning processes for many retailers — evident by increased shipping times (as demonstrated in the graph above).
 It resulted in backlogs throughout supply chain operations, which are now being pushed to the limit.
 Retailers were already trying to improve their fulfillment processes by speeding up turnarounds, adding more Fulfillment Centers (FCs), and adopting automation wherever possible.
 But these are strategic decisions that take time and capital investment before they bear any fruit.

 In the meantime, FC managers are tasked with meeting these changing consumer demands — all while still achieving growth expectations and maintaining high-service standards without increasing labor costs to remain competitive.
 The FC manager’s near-term decisions have significant implications on whether the retailer is able to navigate shifts in customer behavior as they continue to respond to both unplanned and planned demand fluctuations next month, next year, and beyond.